- An unwritten law: Tipping in Germany

 Whenever a tip is voluntarily given, it’s tax-free.

-If, however, the service charges are stated on the menu, the amount is first paid out to the facility owner, and then the tip is taxable because it was not voluntarily paid.
+But if the service charges are stated on the menu, the tip is taxable because as part of the full cost, it was not voluntarily given.

 Tipping with a card payment – when cash isn’t in hand